jerekyyro/jerekyyro/README.md

 I am a researcher and university teacher in study of cultures, educated in study of religion and sociology.
 Well seasoned in qualitative analysis, I became interested in programming and data-analysis few years ago, and I have been catching up ever since.

 Currently I am involved in two research projects, where I apply some of these skills:
+- [Imagined West: Occidentalist narrative in Finnish news media in the context of the war in Ukraine](https://www.tuni.fi/en/research/imagined-west) studies how the West is discussed in Finnish news media, after the Russian attack to Ukraine in 2022.
+My role is in data-acquisition, data wrangling and corpus linguistic analyses of the project.
 - [Legitrel](https://www.helsinki.fi/en/researchgroups/religion-politics-and-legitimation) studies the legitimation of religion in politics and legitimation of politics with religion.
 My work within this project focuses on political platforms and textual analysis.
 - [Fauna et Flora Fennica](https://sites.utu.fi/faffe/en/) seeks to locate observations of animal and plant species from historical textual data, such as digitized newspapers, and places the observations on maps.
 I work on code that automates the workflow, e.g. in adding GPS data on basis of location data.